You Have ONLY 15 DAYS to Save your License with an Administrative License Revocation Hearing!

 If you or someone you know has been arrested for a DWI and is awaiting trial, Clyde W. Burleson, P.C. is an expert Houston DWI defense lawyer and former Assistant District Attorney & Chief Prosecutor for the Texas Alcoholic Beverage Commission who can explain to you the penalties you face and ensure you are not unduly punished.

-To get help in requesting a Administrative License Revocation Hearing (or a DPS Administrative Hearing for CDL drivers) call 713-628-1503 or submit this Hearing Form and Clyde will, at no charge, assist you in taking the required actions.
+To get help in requesting a Administrative License Revocation Hearing (or a DPS Administrative Hearing for CDL drivers) call 713-628-1503 or contact Houston DWI attorney Clyde Burleson.
+He will assist you in taking the required actions.